Gold Tops $1,400 On Weak Dollar And Geopolitical, Economic Worries - UrduPoint

 "Toppling bond yields have historically been significant indicators for the pulse of the markets," said Stephen Innes, managing partner at Vanguard Markets.

+" Neil Wilson, chief market analyst at Markets.com, added: "The opportunity cost of holding gold is significantly lower as real yields fall, while the rather dubious and risky outlook for the global economy, US-China trade and geopolitical tensions in the Middle East mean there is plenty of reason to be seeking shelter in gold."
+Gold prices hit a record high above $1,900 in 2011 during the eurozone debt crisis.

 However, it began falling two years later when the Federal Reserve indicated it would begin winding down its huge bond-buying stimulus programme put in place to weather the global financial crisis.
-The move to tighten monetary policy saw the dollar strengthen, making gold more expensive.
+The move to tighten monetary policy saw the dollar strengthen, making gold more expensive to holders of other currencies.